kuczkam/cypress/README.md

 ## Useful information

-In the `Cypress/cypress/support/commands.js` you can find custom commends for all pages and custom waits.
+In the `Cypress/cypress/support/commands.js` you can find custom commends for all pages and custom waits.<br />
-In the `Cypress/cypress/support/selectors.js` you can find selectors for all pages.
+In the `Cypress/cypress/support/selectors.js` you can find selectors for all pages.<br />
-In the `Cypress/cypress/support/messages.js` you can find messages displayed on Mission Control.
+In the `Cypress/cypress/support/messages.js` you can find messages displayed on Mission Control.<br />